Cray-HPE/docs-csm/operations/iuf/workflows/upgrade.md

 # Upgrade

-The following workflow describes an upgrade procedure for CSM and all non-CSM product content provided via a HPC CSM Software Recipe release.
+The following workflow describes an upgrade procedure for CSM and all non-CSM product content provided via an HPC CSM Software Recipe release.
 These steps alternate between CSM upgrade instructions unrelated to IUF and non-CSM product upgrade instructions managed by IUF.

 All stages of `iuf` are executed in this workflow: all of the new product software provided in the